 One of the most important things to do in your learning is achieve a studied, deep review of your practice exams - something that can help you catch the points you'll need to hammer down.

 Here's the basic approach I recommend:

-- Make sure that you completely understand why every correct answer is correct.
-No half-assery will do!
-I'm always hanging around the Forum if you need help, but you have to totally get the reasons for right answers.
+1. Make sure that you completely understand why every correct answer is correct.
+I'm always around if you need help, but you have to totally get the reasons for right answers.

-While you're taking a practice test, find a way to mark every question that you're not 100% on (a box around the question number, for example).
+While you're taking a practice test, find a way to mark every question that you're not 100% on (write the question number on your scratch paper, for example).

-It's totally cool if you end up with boxes around literally half the test.
+It's totally cool if you end up with literally every question noted on your scratch paper.
 Just take time to mark every instance where you're not sure.

-Then, when you do your review, concentrate on confirming all the right answers to those boxed questions - you made a lot of good choices: Why? - and on getting a deep understanding of where you went wrong.
+Then, when you do your review, concentrate on confirming all the right answers to those marked questions—you made a lot of good choices: Why?—and on getting a deep understanding of where you went wrong.
 You'll need to know why every right answer is right if you want to repeat good performances and eliminate bad ones.

-Couple review of those questions with complete review of any questions that you missed and yet didn't mark (i.e., the ones you thought you were 100% sure of), and you'll have a comprehensive overlook of your areas of weakness, so you can systematically eradicate those weaknesses.
+Couple review of those questions with particular attention paid to any questions that you missed and yet didn't mark (i.e., the ones you thought you were 100% sure of), and you'll have a comprehensive overlook of your areas of weakness, so you can systematically eradicate those weaknesses.